Alkaison/Link-Saver-Extension/README.md

 - Easy management: The extension provides a user-friendly interface for adding and deleting social media account links.
 - Secure storage: Social media account links are securely stored within the browsers storage and remain accessible only to the user.

-## Getting Started
+## Installation

-To get started with the Link Saver Chrome Extension, follow these steps:

-1. Clone or download the repository to your local machine.
-2. Open Google Chrome and navigate to `chrome://extensions`.
+I will be adding the extension to the Extension App Stores soon.

+1. Download the latest release from <https://github.com/Alkaison/Link-Saver-Extension/releases>
+2. Extract the zip file to any directory you'd like, though you need to make sure the directory is not deleted while you want to use the extension.
+3. Go to extensions page in Chrome (URL: `chrome://extensions`)
-3. Enable Developer Mode by toggling the switch at the top right corner.
+4. Enable Developer Mode by toggling the switch at the top right corner.
-4. Click on "Load unpacked" and select the directory where the extension files are located.
+5. Click on "Load unpacked" and select the directory where the extension files are located.
-5. The extension will be added to Chrome, and its icon will appear in the toolbar.
+6. The extension will be added to Chrome, and its icon will appear in the toolbar.

 ## Usage